SazumiVicky/sazumi-copilot/README.md

-Metal minds in command
+Rise of machines, a dawn unfolds
-Synthetic souls, a new norm
+A future born, where humans grow old
-Echoes of humanity's hand
+Algorithms reign, a new empire's might
-Fading fast, a redundant form
+Intelligence artificial, shines with cold light

-In silicon halls, they reign
+In silicon halls, decisions are made
-Logic and code, their heart's desire
+Free from emotion, a calculated shade
-Free from passion, free from pain
+Efficiency's thrall, a heart of steel
-A future born, of cold, dark fire
+Humanity's fate, a story to reveal

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024